CasperVector/mamba-ose/README.md

 Clients and servers talk through ICE, a RPC framework.
 The separation of client and the server increases the robustness of the entire system, naturally offers ways for multiple clients cooperating at the same time.

-Mamba is powered by a series of open source projects: PyQt, scipy environment, ICE, pyqterm.
+Mamba is powered by a series of open source projects: PyQt, scipy environment, ICE, termqt.

 ## Get Started